- Published on Saturday, 16 August 2008 07:04

 As we continued to minister at the compound we saw God move through healing, prophetic words and even trances similar to the trances mentioned in the New Testament.
 A Hindu woman who was invited to the compound came seeking truth and was suddenly struck motionless in a trance exhibiting to us no response.
 Parents of children struck in trances were obviously puzzled and due to the language barrier we were unable to explain in any way what they were witnessing but just had to pray and trust the Lord.

 We also ministered through teaching and prayer twice a day at a remote organized meeting outside the compound.
 Here we saw many come forward to confess the Lord as their savior and master before men and then be water baptized.
 One memorable event was seeing an elderly man who could not walk without help gain much strength and stamina in his legs.
 He was baptized the following day!
 Another was seeing one man leading another man bound with ropes to our remote night meeting.
-At first I thought the man bound with ropes may be demon possessed but found out he was drunk and was being led by his father in law (who obviously also had been drinking) to the meeting to get him saved.
+At first we thought the man bound with ropes may be demon possessed but found out he was drunk and was being led by his father in law (who obviously also had been drinking) to the meeting to get him saved.
 Both were ministered to and prayed to receive the Lord as their Lord.
 Praise God!

 We then traveled by train from Kolkata to Deli to minister at more churches.
 Midway to Deli our train was stopped by protesting students who proceeded to pummel the train windows with baseball size rocks.
 Windows on the car we were seated on shattered sending broken glass flying everywhere but thanks be to God none of us were injured.
 In fact at a latter train station stop we were interviewed by the news media and witnessed of God’s protection over us and the angles he sends to minister to and protect us.